senzhaocode/FuSViz_docs/docs/Appendix.rst

 |image5|

-A **split-window** mode is also used to evaluate alignment quality of discordant read pairs mapped to different genomic loci.
-A read pair highlighted in dash boxes shows a discordant mapping feature to partner genes ABHD12B and RCC1, respectively.
+A **split-window** mode is also able to evaluate alignment quality of discordant read pairs mapped to different genomic loci.
+For another example, a read pair highlighted in dash boxes shows a discordant mapping feature to partner genes *ABHD12B* and *RCC1*, respectively.

 Visualize SV event together with read coverage using Two-way module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~